LucasNoga/Archange/README.md

 ARCHANGE_PATH="XXXXXX"
 ```

 - ARCHANGE_IP (mandatory) : Ip of your server
 - ARCHANGE_PORT (mandatory): SSH port of your server
 - ARCHANGE_USER (mandatory): User which has access to the server
 - ARCHANGE_PASSWORD (optional): Password of the user to get access to the server (if you not specified in your config it will be requested later)
 - ARCHANGE_PATH (optional): Path on your server to get the history files (if you not specified in your config it will be requested later )
   you can complete the **XX** with your server credentials, careful your user needs read and write access

-example
+Example

 ```bash
 ARCHANGE_IP="192.168.1.1"
 ARCHANGE_PORT="21"